Ubuntu Server

 ...

-# Wait for the message below to appear
+# Wait until the following message is displayed

 # Apache